monsoonmaelstrom/book2/book2.md

 “I’m not sure I do,” he tells me in that same careful tone.

 He’s just being an asshole now.
 He’s going to make me say it.
 I want to shove him off the roof, but I know I’d regret it later.
-Mostly, though, I can’t make myself move.
+Mostly though, I can’t make myself move.
 My feet feel like they’re bolted to the rooftop and my mouth feels like it’s a desert.

 I can’t quite make myself get the next words out, and seeing my hesitation Davy says, “You know better than to ask the goblin where he got his gold, Hazel.”